-Twilio started updating the Helper Libraries to an improved platform starting mid-2016.
-This will be a much improved experience for developers and how they build with Twilio.
-A gradual roll-out will be done to ensure we have supporting documentation for the new libraries.
-The legacy Helper Libraries will get sunsetted in the timeframe outlined below.
+Twilio started updating the Helper Libraries to an improved platform starting mid-2016, and that work is now completed.
+This has resulted in a much improved experience for developers and how they build with Twilio.
+The legacy Helper Libraries have been sunsetted in the timeframe outlined below.

-The scheduling for each language is as follows:
+The announcements, docs and guides for each language are as follows:

 We learned from our customers’ feedback and improved what works well where we can do better.
 There are several major improvements that we made with the new libraries.